dalibo/emaj/docs/en/idempotentScripts.rst

 Let’s remind that :ref:`emaj_get_groups(), emaj_get_logging_groups() and emaj_get_idle_groups()<groups_array_building_functions>` functions have parameters that filter group names.

-Finaly, the :ref:`emaj_protect_group() and emaj_unprotect_group()<emaj_protect_group>` functions that respectively protect and unprotect a tables group against E-Maj rollbacks, are idempotent by nature.
+Finaly, the :ref:`emaj_protect_group() and emaj_unprotect_group()<emaj_protect_group>` functions that respectively protect and unprotect a table group against E-Maj rollbacks, are idempotent by nature.
 So they are safely callable without knowing the current group protection level.